opendocsg/slw-judgments-backfill/2014_SGCA_26/report.md

 130    The Appellant did not adduce any cogent evidence to the effect that the HKMLO did have extra-territorial effect or that _Calvary_ had been wrongly decided.
 At trial, the Appellant’s expert on Hong Kong law was Mr Barry Hoy (“Mr Hoy”).
 In his expert report, Mr Hoy did not deal with the issue of extra-territoriality at all although it had been a live issue in these proceedings.
 When asked about this during examination in chief, Mr Hoy appeared to suggest that the HKMLO could have extraterritorial effect because in _Calvary_ , Hunter J had said that the HKMLO was directed “primarily” at domestic transactions.
 Mr Hoy did not cite any other case in support of his proposition.

 131    Mr Hoy’s evidence on this point was not satisfactory.
-It is helpful here to reiterate the following principles enunciated by this Court in _Pacific Recreation Pte Ltd v S Y Technology Inc and other appeal_ [2008] 2 SLR(R) 491 at [85]–[87] as regards the admissibility of expert evidence to prove foreign law.
+It is helpful here to reiterate the following principles enunciated by this Court in _Pacific Recreation Pte Ltd v S Y Technology Inc and other appeal_ <span class="citation">[2008] 2 SLR(R) 491</span> at [85]–[87] as regards the admissibility of expert evidence to prove foreign law.
 In summary, these include the following:

  (a) The expert cannot merely present his conclusion on what the foreign law is without also presenting the underlying evidence and the analytical process by which he reached his conclusion;